internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 This part of the how to describes the steps that should be taken with regard to your outbound e-mail traffic.
 This enables other parties to use DANE for validating the certificates offered by your e-mail servers.

 ### DNSSEC validating resolvers
 Make sure to configure DNSSEC validating resolvers on the mail server.
-When using the locale systemd resolver, make sure to add `DNSSEC = yes` to **/etc/systemd/resolved.conf**.
+When using the locale systemd resolver, make sure to add the following to **/etc/systemd/resolved.conf**.

+`DNSSEC = yes`

 ### Configure DNSSEC validation in Exim
-In Exim you explicitly need to configure DNSSEC validation by adding `dns_dnssec_ok = 1` to **main/02_exim4-config_options** since some resolvers only validate DNSSEC on request.
+In Exim you explicitly need to configure DNSSEC validation by adding the following to **main/02_exim4-config_options** since some resolvers only validate DNSSEC on request.

+`dns_dnssec_ok = 1`

 ### Configure DANE
 In order to use DANE, you should tell Exim to check for DANE records when sending e-mail.
-You can configure DANE validation to be mandatory by adding `hosts_require_dane = *` to **transport/30_exim4-config_remote_smtp**.
+You can configure DANE validation to be mandatory by adding the following to **transport/30_exim4-config_remote_smtp**.

+`hosts_require_dane = *`

 This means that TLS connections are not accepted when the domain you are trying to send mail to does not have a valid TLSA record.
 Since this is rather strict and not recommended to be the default, you are probably better of by configuring DANE validation to be additional.
-This can be done by adding `hosts_try_dane = *` to **transport/30_exim4-config_remote_smtp**.
+This can be done by adding the following to **transport/30_exim4-config_remote_smtp**.

+`hosts_try_dane = *`

+Notice that depending on the way you configured Exim, you need to apply DANE for all [SMTP transports](https://www.exim.org/exim-html-current/doc/html/spec_html/ch-how_exim_receives_and_delivers_mail.html#SECTprocaddress).

 # Used and interesting sources
 to-do